Teaching Assistantships & Financial Support

 One of the skills of a good graduate student is time management.
 If one of your responsibilities is marking, undergraduate students' essays and final examinations are due at roughly the same time that your own assignments are due.

 A full-time GTA appointment requires 140 hours of work over approximately 14 weeks.
 On average, a full GTA is expected to work 10 hours a week and a half GTA is expected to work 5 hours a week.
-Under the terms of the collective agreement, GTAs cannot work more than 28 hours in any one week.

 GTAs at the University of Guelph are unionized.
 Review the collective agreement between the University and CUPE 3913.
+Under the terms of the collective agreement, GTAs cannot work more than 28 hours in any one week.

-Online courses required for new GTAs
+Online Courses Required for new GTAs

 First-time GTAs are required to take three online courses:

-- Accessible Service Provision
+• Accessible Service Provision

-- Health and Safety
+• Health and Safety

-- Making Education Accessible
+• Making Education Accessible

-You will only need to take these courses once.
+Completion of these courses should take no more than three hours in total.
 The hours for these courses are factored into your GTA Assignment of Work Agreement.

 Other Sources of Financial Support

 The Department of Sociology and Anthropology and the Department of Political Science make every effort to provide financial support for graduate students.
-Upon admission, some students will be awarded a Board of Graduate Studies Research Scholarship, a Dean's Scholarship, Graduate Excellence Scholarship, Graduate Tuition Scholarship and others.
-In addition to the scholarships, the departments offer GTAs and, occasionally, graduate research assistantships (GRAs).
-Students will be informed of the award(s) in their offer of acceptance.
+Upon admission, some students will be awarded a Board of Graduate Studies Research Scholarship, Dean's Scholarship, Graduate Excellence Scholarship, Graduate Tuition Scholarship and others.

 There are a number of University/College scholarships and awards as well as external awards, such as the Ontario Graduate Scholarships (OGS) and the Social Science and Humanities Research Council (SSHRC) Canada Graduate Scholarship, for which you can apply.
 Students in the thesis option are required to apply for SSHRC and OGS awards.